DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

-Below we detail the most challenging problems for the tools we used in the project _(If the tool is not listed, then the time it took to setup, was the biggest struggle with the tool.)_.
+Below we detail the most challenging problems for the tools we used in the project.

-__mypy__:

 __pre-commit__: Figuring out a good setup for the project and how to write it.
 We added actions over time to prevent accidently uploading sensitive files such as key-files.